Why is an internship required?

 No. The internship provides you the opportunity to work in a new field and gain relevant work experience beyond your current job.

 Exceptions to this rule are rare.
 However, if you would like to do an internship at your current job you must create a project focused on international education that is separate from your regular work duties.
 The project needs to be supervised by someone at your job site, evaluated by your supervisor, and should last a minimum of 135 or 180 hours.
-If you wish to create a project at your current job, please submit a one-page a proposal to the program coordinator before beginning to work on the project.
+If you wish to create a project at your current job, please submit a one-page a proposal to the program coordinator for approval before beginning to work on the project.

 I have been working in international education for many years; do I still need to do the internship?